 Braving The Waves

-Iranian-Norwegian co-production about a woman’s fight to save her own bazaar from the village mayor.
 We follow Roghieh, a young woman from rural Iran who has built up her own bazaar, where several hundred women come every day to sell food and handicrafts to make a living.
-It all goes well until the village mayor decides to tear down the bazaar and build a shopping mall instead.
+It all goes well until the village mayor decides to tear down the bazaar and build a shopping mall in its place.
 But Roghieh won't give up without a fight.
-Braving the Waves is a subtle documentary that uses the story of the bazaar to give a fascinating insight into the daily lives of some women on the Iranian countryside.
-The film goes against the public debate and several films on women in the Middle East by not focusing on symbols like what they wear, but rather on what matters: These women's right to their job and livelihood.
+Braving the Waves is a subtle documentary that uses the story of the bazaar to give a fascinating insight into the daily lives of some women in the Iranian countryside.
+The film goes against the public debate and several films on women in the Middle East by not focusing on symbols like what they wear, but instead on what matters: These women's right to their jobs and livelihoods.

 This text is from the Films from the South Festival, where the film had its Scandinavian Premiere.